zno-man/solution-calculator-/README.md

 DEMO
 -----
-a demo file is included in this repository please refer to it for further clarification
+a demo file (questions.txt) is included in this repository please refer to it for further clarification.

 NOTE
 -----

-please note that the text file should have the same name as the one in this repository.
+please note that  - the text file should have the same name as the one in this repository.
+                  - for proper execution the tags should occur in the same sequence as in the demo file ( q: then v: then e: )